How to Choose Best Stocks: STF Formula, 'Dhandha Banda' Rule Explained | EXCLUSIVE - BusinessToday

 How can investors choose the best stocks for multibagger returns according to Pradip Halder?

-Pradip Halder says investors should treat stock investing like buying a business.
-They should first understand the company’s business and management, and then check whether revenue and PAT have grown by around 12% to 15% on average over the last five years.
+Pradip Halder says investors should treat stocks like businesses and first understand both the business and the management, which he calls the Dhanda-Banda rule.
+He advises checking whether revenue and profit after tax have grown by around 12% to 15% on average over the last five years before considering investment.

 STF stands for Sentimental, Technical and Fundamental.
-It combines market psychology, technical analysis and fundamental analysis to improve the chances of making better investment decisions.
+According to Halder, investors should combine market psychology, technical analysis and fundamental analysis to improve their chances of making money and to identify stocks showing real strength.

-This concept means learning should come before chasing wealth.
-Halder says investors must first build knowledge, understand trading styles like swing or breakout trading, and then apply a mix of techno-funda analysis and psychology in the market.
+This rule means learning must come before wealth creation.
+Halder says investors should first build knowledge, understand trading styles like swing or breakout trading, and then invest using a mix of technicals, fundamentals and psychology instead of blindly following tips.